-Colds and influenza will set you back for a while but ordinarily resolve within a week or two, and you can get back to your usual schedule.
-It's a good idea to isolate yourself for the first few days of your acute respiratory illness; this will help keep the spread of infection to a minimum.
+Colds and influenza will set you back for a while, but ordinarily resolve in 1-2 weeks.
+It's a good idea to isolate yourself for the first few days of your acute respiratory illness.
+This will help keep the spread of infection to a minimum.

 Taking extra care will help prevent the disease from spreading or worsening any other health conditions, especially if you are elderly or ill.
 Even a cold, and certainly influenza, can put you at greater risk of complications, such as heart or respiratory failure.